lingpy/evaluation-paper/README.md

 $ sudo make install
 ```

+For more detail about the quartet distance, please see the link: https://users-cs.au.dk/cstorm/software/tqdist/

 ## Morpheme annotation
 The [tutorial](https://pad.gwdg.de/ouxXcKnXTnaY7aAspf8E4w?view) which accompanies Wu et al. (2020) covers the essential functions of the Edictor web applications.
 In this tutorial, we show how one can use Edictor web application to edit the morpheme annotation.
 The example dataset `liusinitic.tsv` can be found in the [github repository](https://github.com/lingpy/evaluation-paper).